FIWARE/tutorials.NGSI-v2/docs/edge-computing.md

 As seen in the picture, the following important information must be provided.

-1.  define topology profile, including
+1.  define topology profile, including:

-    -   topology name: the unique name of your topology
+    -   topology name: the unique name of your topology;
-    -   service description: some text to describe what this service is about
+    -   service description: some text to describe what this service is about.

 2.  draw the graph of data processing flows within the service topology with a right click at some place of the design board, choose either task or input streams or shuffle to define your data processing flows according to the design